Mesh Routers Versus Multiple Wireless Access Points

 Traditionally, the primary means to improve the WiFi performance was to either buy a higher quality router with better range, move it to a more ideal location, or to buy WiFi boosters/repeaters/extenders which take an existing WiFi signal and boost or rebroadcast it.
 While this may help improve the range of your WiFi network, it may significantly reduce the performance of your network especially as additional wireless devices are added to the network.

 Enter Mesh Routers…

 The potential downsides to mesh routers is reliability and performance.
-Wireless communication is always subject to interference especially if you live in wifi dense area and there are practical limits set by the laws of physics.
-While speeds and reliability are improving, they will always be less performant and reliable than wired connections.
+Wireless communication is always subject to interference especially if you live in WiFi dense area and there are practical limits set by the laws of physics.
+While speeds and reliability are improving, they will always be lower performing and less reliable than wired connections.
 Keep in mind that the more wireless devices you are using simultaneously, the less bandwidth is available to your devices.
-Cost may be considered another downside since some mesh router systems can be as high as $400-500 (affiliate link) which is a lot more than a traditional consumer router (unless you go crazy (affiliate link) and buy one that looks like something you would see in Star Wars).
+Cost may be considered another downside since some mesh router systems can be as high as $400-500 which is a lot more than a traditional consumer router (unless you go crazy and buy one that looks like something you would see in Star Wars).

 There may be some mesh routers which offer an Ethernet backhaul which would help improve both reliability and performance since the communication between the routers and your main Internet connection will be on a wired connection.
 The downside would be that you would need to run separate Ethernet cables to each mesh router.
 Another option would be to get mesh routers that offer a dedicated wireless channel/radio for communication between the routers instead of ones that share the bandwidth with your network devices.
 For the best performance and reliability, I would recommend either option, but they may be more expensive.
 If you are on a budget, you may have to choose the shared bandwidth option.
 You should still obtain better performance than the traditional consumer-grade router (unless maybe you get a very expensive one) especially on the edges of your network.